garagesteve1155/FunctionFormer2/README.md

 That path should contain all of the downloaded files.

+(Qwen Setup)
-(Qwen build) Download ALL of the files for Qwen2.5 14B Instruct to a local folder, e.g.:
+Download ALL of the files for Qwen2.5 14B Instruct or Qwen2.5 32B Instruct to a local folder, e.g.:

 C:/models/qwen2-5_14b_instruct
+C:/models/qwen2-5_32b_instruct

-In a code editor, open ff2_qwen14b.py and set:
+In a code editor, open ff2_qwen14b.py or ff2_qwen32b.py and set:

+BASE_MODEL_PATH = "C:/models/qwen2-5_14b_instruct"
+or
+BASE_MODEL_PATH = "C:/models/qwen2-5_32b_instruct"
-BASE_MODEL_PATH = "C:/models/qwen2-5_14b_instruct" (Or wherever your model folder is saved)
+(Or wherever your model folder is saved)

 That path should contain all of the downloaded files.